22 minute read

 The benefits of this approach is that it is simple.
 Once we have correctly developed the application, we can just spawn multiple processes and run it in each process.

 The downside of running multiple processes in a platform is that there is a higher memory footprint, which can hurt performance.
-In addition, we have to pay the high cost of a contest switch whenever we want to run a different process.
-As well, it can be hard/costly to maintain shared state across processes due to IPC constraints.
+In addition, we have to pay the high cost of a context switch whenever we want to run a different process.
+As well as, it can be hard/costly to maintain shared state across processes due to IPC constraints.
 Finally, it may be difficult to have multiple processes listening on a specific port.

 Instead of taking a multiprocess approach, we can opt for a multithreaded approach, achieving concurrency within a single address space.

 In this diagram, every thread is performing all of the steps.
 Of course, we could have a boss/workers setup where the boss runs the first step and the workers execute the remaining steps.
-As well, we could have pipeline setup, in which multiple threads execute one step and one step only.
+We could also have a pipeline setup, in which multiple threads execute one step and one step only.

 The downside of this approach is that it is not a simple implementation.
-Multithreaded requires explicit application level synchronization code, which can add to the overall complexity of the application.
-In addition, a multithreaded approach depends on underlying operating system level support for threads, although this is less of an issue now that it was in the past.
+Multithreaded programs require explicit application level synchronization code, which can add to the overall complexity of the application.
+In addition, a multithreaded approach depends on underlying operating system level support for threads, although this is less of an issue now than it was in the past.